 Nina Chen, former Human Development Specialist, University of Missouri Extension

 Tai chi is a slow motion, low-impact exercise that promotes physical and mental health and relaxation.
 It is practiced as an effective exercise for health through a series of flowing, graceful and gentle postures and movements.
 The gentle flowing movements contain inner power that can strengthen the body, improve mental relaxation and mobilize joints and muscles.
 It is especially suitable as a therapy for arthritis because of the slow and gentle movements.
 Here are some of the benefits:

 - Tai chi improves balance, strength and flexibility and lowers the risk of falls.
-A study from the Oregon Research Institute found that tai chi improves balance and reduces frequency of falls and risks of falling among older people.
+A study from the Oregon Research Institute found that tai chi improved balance and reduced the frequency of falls and risks of falling among older people.